🧪AP Chemistry

 Foundations: Electron Transfer and Oxidation States

 Before you can analyze electrochemical cells or predict reaction spontaneity, you need rock-solid fundamentals.
-Redox reactions always involve simultaneous oxidation and reduction—electrons lost by one species must be gained by another.
+Redox reactions always involve simultaneous oxidation and reduction: electrons lost by one species must be gained by another.

 Definition of Oxidation and Reduction

-• Oxidation is electron loss—an increase in oxidation state (remember "OIL RIG": Oxidation Is Loss)
+• Oxidation is electron loss, which means an increase in oxidation state.
+The mnemonic "OIL RIG" helps: Oxidation Is Loss, Reduction Is Gain.

 Oxidation Numbers and Assignment Rules